-Rationale: Every year the state and federal government pass legislation requiring local school districts to do or provide certain things, without providing funding for districts to comply with these mandates.
-The local fiscal impact is not sufficiently analyzed in information provided to lawmakers considering proposed legislation.
-State lawmakers should understand this frustration because the same thing happens to the state when unfunded or under-funded federal mandates are imposed.
+Rationale: Every year the state and federal governments pass legislation requiring action by local school districts, without providing funding for these mandates.
 It is unrealistic to expect local governments to continue to absorb new requirements that are not funded.
-It is reasonable to expect that if lawmakers fail to provide sufficient funding to allow the mandate to be carried out, they should not be in a position to enforce the mandate.
+It is reasonable to expect that if lawmakers fail to provide sufficient funding to implement a mandate, they should not be in a position to enforce the requirement.